MeerBiene/nginx_reverseproxy_template/README.md

 - **Step 8:** Restart Nginx.
 Do so by running the command `systemctl restart nginx`.
 Check that it started correctly by running `systemctl status nginx`.
 Your output should look like this if no errors were encountered: ![nginx running](https://i.imgur.com/jrdPgfD.png)

 - **Step 9:** Start your application on the port that you specified in the setup process.
 Then visit your domain in the browser to ensure everything worked properly.

+## Contributing:

+If you find an Issue that you know how to resolve, simply submit a pull request, its greatly appreciated.